 University of Massachusetts Global is committed to ensuring all students have equal access to course materials.
-All resources are free or low cost and available to students who are registered with the Office of Accessible Education.
+All resources are free or low-cost and available to all students.

 Accessible Education Resources